nicohlr/ipychart/docs/docs/user_guide/advanced.md

 ## Datalabels

-In ipychart, you can add labels directy to your chart.
+In ipychart, you can add labels directly to your chart.
 This is not a native feature in Chart.js and it has been added using [an external open source package](https://chartjs-plugin-datalabels.netlify.app/).

 In practice, the datalabels are controlled from the 'datalabels' key (which takes a dictionary as value) present in each dataset that you pass to the *Chart* class.
 For example, with the following code, we will display the datalabels on the second dataset: